-Kenya’s County Climate Change Funds are an innovative governance mechanism that aims to channel climate finance to the local level and increase public participation.
+Kenya’s County Climate Change Funds are an innovative governance mechanism channelling finance to the local level and increase public participation.
 Ormoc City in the Philippines is leveraging climate finance by building strong partnerships.
-The Kenya and the Philippine Real Practice Studies are the first two in a series of four studies that provide practical knowledge about multi-level climate governance and collaborative action.
+Colombia’s Regional Change Nodes integrate climate chance responses by the different levels of government in the country.
+Three out of four Real Practice Studies are out now.

 As the urgent response to COVID-19 is unfolding and climate impacts continue to affect cities and counties, local institutions will need to build a resilient future responding to both these challenges.
 Participants learn directly from local and national policymakers and their allies about common obstacles and success strategies for implementing local climate projects and access finance.